starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ---
 title: Porchlight Design System
-blurb: A case study detailing detailing the creation of a design system to unite individuals at Harvest on a common visual language.
+blurb: Creating a design system to unite individuals at Harvest on a common visual language.
 order: 1
 ---